caj-larsson/gdax-kafka-source/Readme.md

 There are no tests, any opinions for what should be tested and how is much appreciated.
 Logging verbosity is not configured again same as with logging.

+There is also no proper failure management.
+I've not decided what level of consistency failure recovery this should be built for, as we the more interesting usecases essentially do CDC from the order books.
+Proper recovery when there is an outage in the stream requires a new snapshot to acquired after the stream as been restarted.
+This is not an issue for the `level2` channel as it always starts with such a message, however for full this is neccessary.

+For kafka outages I need to read more about the asynchronous producer mode that is used, it seems it has some built in buffer limitations and could actually transparently solve the reconnection at the cheapest possible cost of increased delivery latency.

 ## Running - Docker
 The following compose file works decently, it is not considered supported or endorsed.
 If you have a need to run this service you probably know what